manigandancodes/100-days-of-code/log.md

 I spent less time coding and read a few chapters of You Don't Know JS: ES6 & Beyond.
 It has been fun reading it.

 #webdev #coding #reading

+D79 of #100DaysOfCode

+It's been a long time since I used python, so I took a break and practiced a few algorithms using python.
+I also planned on learning rust lang, but I haven't found a use case for it yet.

+#webdev #coding #python